-Any equipment connected to the connector must comply with the CAN specification.
+Any equipment connected to the harness-to-harness connector must comply with the CAN specification.
+15 voltage must only be used for SDP3 and CAN communication.

 Pin Description I/O

 1 15 voltage: 24 V after fuse F4005 and relay in the junction box.
-Controlled by the system being active. -
+Con- trolled by the system being active. -

 2 Ground -

-3 CAN high -
+3 CAN High -

-4 CAN low -
+4 CAN Low -